joachimprinzbach/BiZEPS/doc/Setup_Part2.md

 - http://jonathan.bergknoff.com/journal/building-good-docker-images

 ##  Use Debian as Base Image
-In the DockerCI environment requires multiple docker images to create containers from.
+In the BiZEBS environment requires multiple docker images to create containers from.
 Some of these containers will interact with each other and some have almost no associations to other containers.
-DockerCI should reuse the same base image (distribution) for as much images as possible.
+BiZEBS should reuse the same base image (distribution) for as much images as possible.
 The reasons are:

 - Dockers union file system and layering approach will lead in less disk usage